getpawprint/slate/source/includes/_legacy_portal.md

 Because pagination is affected by active conversations, this endpoint tries to return `$top` items before the `$max_timestamp` parameter (not including `$max_timestamp` itself), depending on how many messages have the exact same timestamp.

-An empty array for `history` indicates that the very beginning of SMS history has been reached and no more calls need to be made.
+An empty array indicates that the very beginning of SMS history has been reached and no more calls need to be made.

 direction | description
 --------- | -----------